Paresh8890-Jaisinghani/SCT_WD_2/README.md

-1.Created some basic format for the stopwatch(html,css) 2.using useEffect for fetching intervals and setinterval function for different states
+1.Created some basic format for the stopwatch(html,css) 2.using useEffect for fetching intervals and setinterval function for different states 3.using different states for hours,minutes,seconds,miliseconds.
-3. using different states for hours,minutes,seconds,miliseconds.
+4.laps.js for showing laps

 ### UseEffect ###